 We live in a world with a lust problem.
-Celebrities, politicians, pastors, men, women, lust is everywhere.
+Celebrities, politicians, pastors, men, women, lusting is everywhere.
 For many, lust has led to behaviors that are ruining their careers, marriages, or ministries.
 For others, it’s just a matter of time, whether they know it or not.

 Lust is a huge problem.
 So how do you stop?